safing/portmaster/service/splittun/proxy/README.md

 * **Context propagation** — the proxy's top-level `context.Context` is the parent of every session context, so a single `Shutdown` call cascades to all live sessions.
+* **Interface binding (Linux)** — when `LocalBinding.Interface` is non-empty,
+  `SO_BINDTODEVICE` is set on the outgoing socket via `net.Dialer.Control` before `connect(2)`.
+This forces the kernel to route the connection through the named device regardless of the routing table, which is required for split-tunnelling when a default VPN route would otherwise capture the traffic.
+  On non-Linux platforms the field is ignored (no-op).